alexberlaga/cmp/README.md

 4. check_finished.py: Code to check whether a certain round of simulation is finished.
 5. encoding.py: Code to create atom-pair fingerprints for every peptoid within our design space.
 6. fingerprints.npy and fingerprints_pca.pt: Respectively, a numpy file containing atom-pair fingerprints of each peptoid within our design space, and a PyTorch Tensor with the top-10 principal compoenent embeddings of each of these fingerpints.
 7. generate.py: code to generate PDB files of all the peptoids within our design space.
-Uses the structure generator I created in the repo https://github.com/UWPRG/mftoid-rev-residues.
+Uses the structure generator we created as part of the MoSiC-CGenFF-NTOID simulation package: https://github.com/UWPRG/mftoid-rev-residues.
-8. tm_bo.ipynb: notebook I use to actually run the rounds of Bayesian Optimization.
+8. tm_bo.ipynb: notebook to actually run the rounds of Bayesian Optimization.